A Cincinnati Divorce Attorney Answers Your Frequently Asked Questions

 Many people don’t understand their options and are unsure how to move forward.
 Zachary D. Smith, LLC, is here to provide answers to your questions.
-We have worked with clients throughout Ohio and Kentucky.
+Based in Cincinnati, we have worked with clients throughout Ohio.
 We deliver the information our clients need make the right decisions.
 Look through the questions below and call our office to discuss your case at 513-275-5367 today.
 You can also fill out our inquiry form.
-We have offices in Cincinnati, Montgomery and Crescent Springs, Kentucky.

 How are assets divided in Ohio?